larissaissabron/JCURA_PyLC_2024/README.md

 ## Overview
 Hello there!
 Welcome to the GitHub page for the JCURA 2024 project "Mountains of Confusion: Evaluating Image Enhancement to Improve AI Landscape Classification" by Larissa Bron.
+I wanted to expand the condensed information in the academic poster on GitHub in lieu of another published format to communicate my experimental methods and provide a unified repository of the code, data, and image sets that were used.

 ## Background
 The [Mountain Legacy Project](https://mountainlegacy.ca/) (MLP) works with the largest systematic collection of mountain photographs in the world ([browse the collection](https://explore.mountainlegacy.ca/)).
 More than 10,000 historic images have been repeated to quantify landscape change over time.